getty-zig/getty.so/pages/blocks-and-tuples.md

     y: i32,
 };

-const ab = struct {
+// 👋 This is a serialization block for the Point type. const ab = struct {
     // 👋 is specifies which types should be serialized by this block. pub fn is(comptime T: type) bool {